-On my exchange, we were 3 girls who decided to do an all-girls trip to the city of Istanbul to ring in for my birthday and it was a super comfortable journey for all three of us.
+On my exchange, we were 3 girls who decided to do an all-girls trip to the city of Istanbul to ring in my birthday and it was a super comfortable journey for all three of us.
 We did not face any such hindrances being females.

 Firstly, men in Turkey respect women and you would find them addressing you as “Abla” which literally means an elder sister.
-They are extremely polite with females.
+They are extremely polite to females.
 But there are certain things you should keep in mind while you are a female travelling solo or in a group, check out the table below to ensure extra security and safety.